Skip to the main content.

 Proofing

-1. Create copy of file for proofing
+1. Create a copy of design and PDF files for proofing

 2. Check file size dimensions, bleed area and safe area